Ethics & Compliance

 Lilly maintains an effective program of ethics and compliance that is designed to meet external requirements and guided by the company's values of integrity, excellence and respect for people.

-At Lilly, we are committed to upholding the highest standards of corporate conduct in all business dealings around the world.
-Our global program of ethics and compliance supports this commitment and is designed to meet all external requirements, including codes issued by the International Federation of Pharmaceutical Manufacturers.
+Our global ethics and compliance program supports this commitment and is designed to meet all external requirements, including codes issued by the International Federation of Pharmaceutical Manufacturers & Associations.
 Lilly Canada adheres to the Code of Ethical Practices of Innovative Medicines Canada, and we abide by all laws, regulations and policies affecting our industry, including those of Health Canada, the Pharmaceutical Advertising Advisory Board (PAAB), and Advertising Standards Canada (ASC).

 The fundamental elements of our program of ethics and compliance include the following: